Lee Savold: Boxing career

-On March 19, 1948, Savold set the record for the quickest knockout in a main event bout at Madison Square Garden by knocking out Italy's Gino Buonvino.
+On March 19, 1948, Lee Savold set the record for the quickest knockout in a main event bout at Madison Square Garden by knocking out Italy's Gino Buonvino in 54 seconds.
 He was the underdog, and had been substituted for Joe Baksi, who had injured his ankle, on only 48 hours' notice.
-The record stood until Gerry Cooney tied the record by KO'ing Ken Norton in 1981.
+According to National Broadcasting Company (NBC) archives, this was the earliest kinescope recorded boxing match on Friday Night Fights (Gillette Cavalcade of Sports).
+Savold's record stood until Gerry Cooney tied the record by KO'ing Ken Norton in 1981.
 It was finally broken on March 10, 2007, when Sultan Ibragimov KO'd Javier Mora in 46 seconds.
+Mora substituted for Shannon Briggs on two weeks notice.